Code-Fellows-School-Work/code-201-projects/README.md

-# LAB - 02
+# About Me Lab

 ## About Me

-This is the about me projects, 1st Day.
-Adding some info about me, and 4 questions
+Lab - 02 This is the about me projects, 1st Day.
+Adding some info about me, and 4 questions Lab - 03 I build an app with a direct and powerful purpose.
+It does all of the things that it accomplishes well.
+I should describe the purpose and functionality so those that visit my README understand the app

 ### Author: Errol Vidad